 Notice how verse 7 in the RSV is different to verse 7 in the KJV.
 The RSV does not contain the mention of the Trinity.
 Also notice that verse 7 in the NIV is different to not only the KJV but also the RSV.
 The NIV also does not contain the mention of the Trinity.
 The RSV and NIV have had to split other verses into two parts in order to make up for the deletion of the Johannine Comma, this is so that the verse numbers across all three versions of the Bible line up the same.

 The New Testament manuscripts for the Gospel of Mark have multiple endings.
 The shortest ending is found in the oldest complete copies of the New Testament, known as the Vaticanus (350 CE) and Sinaiticus (360 CE), which stop at verse 16:8.
 Most of the later manuscripts contain some additional verses, Mark 16:9-20, which are not always the same and seem to have been added to the Gospel at later points in time.
-It is these additional verses that mention the resurrection of Jesus, the bedrock upon which the Christian faith rests.
+It is these additional verses that mention that believing Christians will be able to survive handling snakes and drinking deadly poison:

 Here is the footnote regarding the ending of Mark’s Gospel from the New International Version of the Bible: